3 Types of Zipper Stops

-YKK, the manufacturer of our zippers, makes replacement top stops that are similar to the ones they install on zippers at the factory.
+YKK makes replacement top stops that are similar to the ones they install on zippers at the factory.
 These top stops are little metal pieces that you can bend over the teeth of your zipper.
-They have a low profile and are available in white and silver for both coil and VISLON® zipper teeth.
+They have a low profile and are available in white and silver for both coil and molded tooth (YKK brand molded tooth zippers are known as VISLON®) zipper teeth.
 These stops are easy to install and can be added after sewing if you wanted to remove the zipper slider while you were sewing.

 2. Fabric Stop

 To not have to buy any extra pieces, like the zipper stops, you can use scrap fabric or binding to act as a stop at the top of your zipper.
 To do this, cut a small rectangle of fabric or binding and fold it over the zipper teeth.
 Sew it in place while sewing the zipper onto your application to create a nice, clean-looking top stop that blends in with your fabric.
 This method is simple and looks great; however, it does require you to keep the zipper slider in place while sewing.
 This isn’t a big deal, but you will need to be aware of the slider when sewing.